simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 16th in the morning, we departed and had lunch at two wells in the Burkherin-Kher mountains.
 In the evening, we continued and camped at the Tsagiin well.

 On the 17th in the morning, we set out and, after crossing Khiger-Obo, we had lunch at the Balburkhu well.
 After replenishing our water supplies, we departed in the evening and spent the night in a waterless steppe.
 There is an abundance of fuel here, called "tsak" [(23)](#id23).
 There are many camels and antelopes.
 These animals do not approach humans — we saw them from afar through binoculars.
-There are also many so-called kulans (wild horses) /wild asses/, and large numbers of wild tszeren [(24)](#id24) and horses.
+There are also many so called kulans (wild horses) /wild asses/, and large numbers of wild tszeren [(24)](#id24) and horses.

 131

 On the 18th in the morning, we had lunch on the northern shore of Lake Denchzhi.
 The opposite shore of the lake is not visible.
 It's a large lake!
 The water is bitter.
 The lake into which the Tszeni-Gol River flows is called Belchir-Nur.
 Near this lake, there is no grass, only white Gobi sand.
 In the evening, we resumed our journey.
 After passing Boro-Obo, we spent the night at Modon-Gatlag (the wooden crossing).
 Here is the end of the Etsin-Gol River.
 Its water is fresh and flowing.
 There are many wild trees and reeds.
 Its basin in the Gobi is vast.
 Here lies the border of the Edzingol Torgut-Kalmyks’ territory.
 From the lands of the Khalkha Mongols to this point, there is no population.
 The area is flat, steppe-like, and desert—without mountains.

 On the 19th in the morning, we departed.
 We had lunch at Galtzan-Borok.
 In the evening, we continued on, and upon reaching the lands of the Torgut prince who at the time was in Dashi-Ban we stopped there.
 This prince has about 200 smokes [(25)](#id25).
 These are people who separated from the Torguts that migrated from our Volga River.
 They live permanently among reeds and saxaul bushes.
 They do not sow grain.
 They live as herders in felt yurts.
 If they do cultivate crops in their lands, they irrigate them.
-It is said that along the entire Etsin-Gol River, from mouth to source, reeds and trees grow.
+It is said that along the entire Etskin-Gol River, from mouth to source, reeds and trees grow.
 It is also said to be very wide.
 Away from the river, the steppe is flat.
 There is no grass, only white sands.
 There is no winter here, and therefore they do not harvest hay.
 Their clothing and belongings are entirely similar to ours.
 It is said that they make offerings to fire (worship fire).
 In appearance, they are Mongols.
 The Khukh-Nur Mongols also worship fire.
 (According to Kalmyk custom, when making an offering to fire, one takes a skull, gnaws it clean, and stuffs the empty holes with fat.)
 On the 22nd of the last winter moon, they make offerings to the Manchu Khan (emperor).
 Most of them, however, perform sacrificial rites in the spring, during livestock birthing season.
 At the very beginning of the journey, when we hired carts in Urga, we had arranged that the drivers would take us as far as this prince.
 This Torgut prince received us as relatives.
 He treated us as guests and took good care of us.
 He replenished our food supplies and allowed us to rest.
-Then, using his own carts, he took us free of charge to Shizhu-khoto.
+Then, using his own carts, he took us free of charge to Shitszu-khoto.

 132